mountaineerbr/shellChatGPT/man/README.md

 file (with `options -ccCdHH`).

-Set model with “`-m` \[*MODEL*\]”, with *MODEL* as its name, or set it with a single character to pick from the model list.
+Set model with “`-m` \[*MODEL*\]”, with *MODEL* as its name, or set it as “*.*” to pick from the model list.
 List available models with `option -l`.

 Set *maximum response tokens* with `option` “`-`*NUM*” or “`-M` *NUM*”.
 This defaults to 512 tokens.